cloudedbats/cloudedbats/README.md

 - Results in a compressed format should be sent and shared over Internet.
 - Metrics from recorded sound should be extracted automatically at different timescales.
 - Similar sound must be grouped together to avoid too much space needed for long time storage.
 This is also used to reduce the amount of data needed to be sent over Internet.
-- Extracted metrics must be stored in formats that make it possible to apply extensive statistical analysis.
+- Extracted metrics must be stored in formats that makes it possible to apply extensive statistical analysis.
 - High resolution wave files must be handled and stored for species identification activities.
 - Metadata for the whole survey must be stored and published together with other results.